wandb/docs/docs/tutorials/monai_3d_segmentation.md

 wandb.finish()
 ```

-Let us see how we can analyze and compare the predicted segmentation masks and the ground-truth labels for each class using the interactive segmentation mask overlay.
+Use the interactive segmentation mask overlay to analyze and compare the predicted segmentation masks and the ground-truth labels for each class.

 | ![An example of how the predictions and ground-truth are visualized on WandB](@site/static/images/tutorials/monai/viz-6.gif) |
 |:--:|